Boost Website Speed with a few hacks. Click to find out how

 I suggest you begin by taking quality time to review these images on your website and remove irrelevant ones.
 After that, compress the ones you need with a suitable image optimization plugin like Imagify or Smush.
 These tools (it’s necessary you select one that works best for you) are very handy as they will scan all the images on your website and optimize (reduce) their total size without any noticeable loss in image quality.

 Consider using SVG when dealing with visually simplistic images like LOGOs.
-SVG is an image format which is smaller in size than raster images.
+SVG is an image format that is smaller in size than raster images.
 When you do this, dimensions of images becomes defined by certain mathematical calculations rather than millions of pixels.

-What this does in essence is to carry a lot of information in a very small file size format.
+What this does, in essence, is to carry a lot of information in a very small file size format.
 An example of an SVG optimization tool for your website is the SVG-Optimizer.